tmciver/solitaire/README.md

 Which gives the original message back.

-It's tradition to group a message to be encrypted into groups of five and to pad the message with X's if it's length is not a multiple of five.
+It's tradition to group a message to be encrypted into groups of five characters and to pad the message with X's if its length is not a multiple of five.
 If you encrypt and then decrypt such a message you'll see these X's in the output:

     (def encrypted-message (encrypt "SECRETMESSAGE" keyed-deck))
     (def decrypted-message (decrypt encrypted-message keyed-deck))